ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 <br />

-# Working with JSON in ClickHouse

 ClickHouse provides several approaches for handling JSON, each with its respective pros and cons and usage.
-In this guide we will cover different approaches:
+In this guide, we will cover different approaches:

 - Using type inference
 - Using a structured approach